rpmuller/ePubs/WP1.md

 of which physical things are composed.

 Zeno had no patience with metaphysical subtleties.
-Virtue was what he thought important, and he only valued physics and meta- physics in so far as they contributed to virtue.
+Virtue was what he thought important, and he only valued physics and metaphysics in so far as they contributed to virtue.
 He attempted to combat the metaphysical tendencies of the age by means of common sense, which, in Greece, meant materialism.
 Doubts as to the trustworthiness of the senses annoyed him, and he pushed